How PTAs Help Olympic Athletes

 U.S. sprint star Allyson Felix, the defending Olympic champion at 200 meters, suffered torn ankle ligaments during a training mishap earlier this year and missed significant training leading up to the Olympic Trials in early July.
 As part of her physical therapy, she worked in a pool and on an exercise bike, and when she returned to the track, she ran counter-clockwise to relieve the stress on her bad ankle.
 She ended up making the team at 400 meters.

 Volleyball multi-gold medalist Kerri Walsh Jennings underwent her fifth shoulder surgery less than six months ago and has been physical therapy since.
-She has said that, going into Rio, the shoulder was 100 percent, with full range of motion.
+She has said that going into Rio, the shoulder was 100 percent, with a full range of motion.